wikeyen/parkinglot/docs/prd.md

 >when picking up the car from the correct parking-lot<br>
 >then picking up car success, the ticket should turn to invalid<br>
 >
->given a graduate parking attendant, a certain parking-lot with a parked car, and a valid ticket relate to it<br>
+>given a graduate parking attendant, a certain parking-lot with a parked car, and an invalid ticket relate to it<br>
->when picking up the car from a wrong parking-lot<br>
+>when picking up the car from the correct parking-lot<br>
->then picking up car failed, the ticket should still be valid<br>
+>then picking up car failed<br>
 >
 >given an invalid ticket<br>
 >when picking up a car<br>